Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 Introducing controlled ventilation where airtightness improves

-Because terraces share party walls and have relatively compact forms, wall insulation is not always the first or most effective intervention.
+Because terraces share party walls and have relatively compact forms, wall insulation is not always the first or most proportionate intervention.

 In some situations, these targeted improvements, combined with correctly sized radiators and system design around lower flow temperatures, are sufficient to allow a heat pump to operate efficiently.